Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 In the future this step will not be necessary anymore, because we will sign our drivers with a publicly verifiable certificate.
 However, it should be noted that even now, the fact that those drivers are not digitally signed, this doesn't affect security of the Windows VM in 'any' way.
 This is because the actual installation `iso` file can be verified as described in step 3 below.
 The only downside of those drivers not being signed is the inconvenience to the user that he or she must disable the signature enforcement policy before installing the tools.

+The Xen PV Drivers bundled with QWT are signed by a Linux Foundation certificate.
+Thus Windows 10 and 11 do not require this security mitigation.

 > **Note:** it is recommended to increase the default value of Windows VM's `qrexec_timeout` property from 60 (seconds) to, for example, 300.
 During one of the first reboots after Windows Tools installation Windows user profiles are moved onto the private VM's virtual disk (private.img) and this operation can take some time.
-Moving profiles is performed in an early boot phase when `qrexec` is not yet running, so timeout may occur with the default value.
+Moving profiles and, later on, updating a Windows installation, is performed in an early boot phase when `qrexec` is not yet running, so timeout may occur with the default value.
 To change the property use this command in `dom0`: *(where `<VMname>` is the name of your Windows VM)*

-		[user@dom0 ~] $ qvm-prefs <VMname> qrexec_timeout 300
+		[user@dom0 ~] $ qvm-prefs <VMname> qrexec_timeout 7200

 Installing Windows OS in a Qubes VM
 -----------------------------------